lazydynamics/Gears.jl/docs/src/design/clocks.md

 ### Clock Switching
 - Scheduler can switch between clock implementations
-- No impact on registered tasks
+- No impact on registered jobs
 - Useful for transitioning between real-time and simulation modes

 ## Use Cases